-- If your child has taken a drug for low mood (depression) within the last 2 weeks (14 days).
+- If you have taken a drug for low mood (depression) within the last 2 weeks (14 days).

 - This drug may cause high blood pressure.

 - Very bad eye problems have happened with this drug, mainly in people taking this drug for longer than 28 days.
 Some people who took this drug for longer than 28 days had loss of eyesight.
-Have your child’s eyesight checked as you were told by the doctor.
-Talk with the doctor.
+Have your eyesight checked as you were told by your doctor.
+Talk with your doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.